alephao/nftool/docs/docs.md

 **Options:**

 ```
-      --collection nftool traits make   path to the collection json generated via nftool traits make
+      --collection string   path to the collection json generated via "nftool traits make"
-      --config nftool traits dump       path to the config json generated via nftool traits dump
+      --config string       path to the config json generated via "nftool traits dump"
       --erc1155             if the file names generated should follow the ERC-1155 pattern: hex value padded with zeros to size 64
       --out string          path to the folder where the generated metadata files will be created
 ```

 ### `nftool opensea update`